snf/takopi-opencode/readme.md

 Send any message to your bot.
 The bridge will:

 1. Send a silent progress message
-2. Stream events from `codex exec`
+2. Stream events from `opencode run`
 3. Update progress every ~2 seconds
 4. Send final response with session ID